Hippolyte Müller: University career

 As an expert in the field of alpine archaeology, Müller taught classes at the Faculté des Lettres de Grenoble (Grenoble Faculty of Arts) from 1921-1932.
 This highly respected post was recognition of his work on the first occupants of the Alps.

 Death and posterity

-Müller died on the 23rd of September 1933 and was buried in the old cemetery of La Tronche, near Grenoble.
+Müller died on 23 September 1933 and was buried in the old cemetery of La Tronche, near Grenoble.
 At the time of his death, the Musée dauphinois held 20,000 objects in its collections.

 Throughout his lifetime, Hippolyte Müller helped to develop the discipline of experimental archaeology, rediscovering methods used by prehistoric tribes.
 With scientific rigour, he described and practised techniques used to sharpen flint stones, make stone axes, work with wood and bones and carry out medical procedures and rituals, such as trepanning and dental mutilation.
 Among his archives, Müller left an un-finished novel in which a ship-wrecked sailor experimented, like Müller, with prehistoric techniques in order to survive.

 Müller’s research, despite being related to the Dauphiné, was not bound by borders, and therefore is not restricted to the region.